Nmfisher716/R_youtube_project/README.md

-# R Code Youtube Project
+# R_Code_Youtube_Project
 ## Hello, this is my first personal project for data analysis using R programming langauge.
+The script is taking on how the dislike count is important to Youtube.
 I used a dataset from Kaggle, https://www.kaggle.com/datasets/datasnaek/youtube-new?select=USvideos.csv that has youtube videos back when the dislike count could be seen.
 I was able to clean the dataset, removing repeating rows, and relist items based on a proportion of views to likes.
 I created this list under the column "interaction".
 I wanted to point